This Hyper-Patriot Will Kill For Peace – Who is Peacemaker?

 John Cena’s Peacemaker is at the forefront of a more adult-friendly DCEU.
 But who is Christopher Smith, and how did he become the Peacemaker?

 Peacemaker was a strong contender for our favorite character in James Gunn’s The Suicide Squad.
-This January, John Cena will bring the character to life in the HBO Max series.
-Until then, here’s a rundown of America’s foul-mouthed, ass-kicking sweetheart: the Peacemaker.
+Then John Cena brought the character to life in the HBO Max series.
+In case you’ve forgotten, here’s a rundown of America’s foul-mouthed, ass-kicking sweetheart: the Peacemaker.